- Written by Dr.Mehmet Demircioglu

 Yes, a low graft number can be safer when the patient is young, when the donor area is limited, or when the hair loss pattern is still evolving.
 Sometimes the most responsible operation is the one that leaves enough donor reserve for the future.

-This does not mean every low number is correct.
-If a patient has wide frontal loss and a clinic promises that a very small number will create full coverage, I become cautious.
+A lower quote is not always correct.
+If a patient has wide frontal loss and a clinic promises that a very small number will create full coverage, that quote needs the same scrutiny as an exaggerated high number.

 A low graft quote can mean conservative planning.
 It can also mean the clinic has not properly explained what the result will actually look like.